-- To understand the strategic value of information resources and the importance of managing these resources throughout an organization. - To integrate the foundational knowledge of related disciplines (analytics, accounting and finance, business administration, health care, management and organizational behavior, marketing or project management) to prepare professionals to work in rapidly changing complex and global business environments. - To emphasize practical application of various business management theories and technical tools to a variety of hypothetical and real life information problems.
-Curriculum: The program requires 64 quarter hour credits, integrating 48 quarter hour credits of core and elective courses with 16 quarter hour credits of courses in one of several concentrations: Accounting and Financial Systems, Business Administration, Business Analytics, Health Information Systems Management, Information Security, Integrated Marketing Communications, Management and Organizational Behavior, Professional Internship Program, and Project Management.
-The core body of knowledge in management information systems includes 32 to 38 quarter hour credits of coursework tailored to the specific needs of the student's choice of concentration.
-For all concentrations, the core includes computer organization and architecture, systems analysis and design, database management systems, project management, and network planning and design.
+- To understand the strategic value of information resources and the importance of managing these resources throughout an organization. - To integrate the foundational knowledge of related disciplines (analytics, accounting and finance, business administration, health care, management and organizational behavior, marketing or project management) to prepare professionals to work in rapidly changing complex and global business environments.

+• To emphasize practical application of various business management theories and technical tools to a variety of hypothetical and real life information problems.
+Curriculum: The program requires 64 quarter credit hours, integrating 48 quarter credit hours of core and elective courses with 16 quarter credit hours of courses in one of several concentrations: Accounting and Financial Systems, Business Administration, Business Analytics, Finance, Health Information Systems Management, Information Security, Integrated Marketing Communications, Management and Organizational Behavior, Professional Internship, and Project Management.
+The core body of knowledge in Management Information Systems includes 32 to 38 quarter credit hours of coursework tailored to the specific needs of the student's choice of concentration.
+For all concentrations, the core includes computer organization and architecture, systems analysis and design, database management systems, project management and network planning and design.
 Capstone courses in strategic management and the strategic management of information technology are also required.
-The remaining 10 to 16 quarter hour credits of courses come from a wide range of elective courses.
-These elective topics include business analytics, information technology in health care, data mining, financial information systems, electronic commerce, enterprise-wide information systems, information security and technology facilities management.
+The remaining 10 to 16 quarter credit hours of courses come from a wide range of elective courses.
+These elective topics include business analytics, information technology in health care, machine learning, financial information systems, electronic commerce, enterprise-wide information systems, information security and technology facilities management.
 A lecture series provides a forum for consideration of timely information technology topics.
 Independent study and internship opportunities are also available.
-Our courses are scheduled so that a student may complete the program in two years as a full-time student (8 quarter credit hours per quarter) or a bit longer as a part-time student.
+Our courses are scheduled so that a student may complete the program in two years by taking 8 quarter credit hours per term.
+4+1 M.S. in Management Information Systems Program: Well-qualified Benedictine University students who complete a B.B.A. or B.S. undergraduate degree may be eligible to complete the master's degree in Management Information Systems with one additional year (four additional quarters) of full-time graduate study (12 quarter credit hours per quarter).
+Students in other majors are encouraged to discuss curricular options with the program director.
+The full-time 4+1 Program is developed specifically for recent college graduates.
+Admission to the program is not automatic and an application must be completed during the student's senior year of undergraduate coursework.
+Professional Internship: Our full-time internship concentration is developed specifically for recent college graduates and offers a professional experience.
+Students complete 64 quarter credit hours in courses including 12 quarter credit hours in internship courses.
+The internship experience is supervised by a faculty advisor to prepare students without significant professional career experience for their future roles and responsibilities in the workplace.
+Classes are conducted evenings and weekends to allow for the demands of day-time internships.